mtwatso2/CFPB-R-Shiny/README.md

 * map2.csv: Data used for the second map on second panel, contains output of LDA as column 'LDA_Topic' (Data Downloaded on September 28th)

+* data_preprocessing.py: Python file used for data preprocessing

 ## LDA Folder:

 * app.R: R shiny application dispalying output of LDA model through the LDAviz package